RocketRace/rocketrace.github.io/decadv-2024.md

 added final tweaks to the page.
 [*Babel's Digital Forest* is now ready!][project site]

+## December 27
+Chilling out, worked on my discord bot a bit.
+Halfway through implementing a `+tempemoji` command that adds and deletes emoji upon request, for a friend group to use.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023